by Tiffany Michelle Hunt, J.D., LL.M.

 Activity with Intent to Profit

 Additionally, a taxpayer must incur the expense in a “trade or business,” which the Code does not define.
-The Code only describes what does not constitute as a trade or business, such as performing services as an employee.
+The Code only describes what does not constitute as a trade or business, such as performing services as an employee in the limited context of the deductibility of business interest.
 Furthermore, hobbies or sporadic activities do not constitute a trade or business.
 The entire historical jurisprudence interpreting the phrase “trade or business” can be summarized into three classifications: An activity to generate a livelihood or profit, a pursuit of economic activity with a present intent to create a profit, or an enterprise that involves regular activities and transaction to generate an income.
 The taxpayer at issue must have a good-faith intent to realize an economic profit.
 Attempting solely to achieve tax savings is not considered an economic profit.

-One can easily see that the primary focus here is on profit.
-If the trade or business realized profits in three of any of the past five years, then there is an assumption that the business was entered into for profit.
+One can easily see that the primary focus here is on intent.
+If the trade or business realized profits in three of the past five years, then there is an assumption that the business was entered into with the intent to make a profit.
 This presumption applies at the end of the third year.
-It is important to note that passive income and passive investment activities are not profits.
-If a taxpayer is engaged in an activity without an intent to earn a profit, then the taxpayer can only deduct amounts allowable to the extent of realized gross profits under Section 183(a).
+It is important to note that passive income from passive investments do not qualify as business profits.
+If a taxpayer is engaged in an activity without an intent to earn an active business profit, then the taxpayer can only deduct amounts allowable to the extent of realized gross profits under Section 183(a).

 A taxpayer has the burden to prove that there was a bona fide intent to realize a profit based on the totality of the circumstances.
 In Laramont v.
 Commissioner, the taxpayer failed to prove such an intent.
 He was a lecturer who also published books.
 He only had two profitable years in a twelve-year period.
 Even though he conducted himself in a business-like manner over the last thirty years, the court ruled that he did not have a bona fide intent to make a profit.
 The taxpayer was a wealthy man whose financial status was unaffected by the lack of income each year.
 The court found that the taxpayer’s financial status, activities, and personal background indicates a lack of intent to earn a profit.